Monica De La Cruz: Tenure

-In March 2024, De La Cruz delivered the Republican response to President Joe Biden's 2024 State of the Union Address in Spanish.
+In March 2024, De la Cruz delivered the Republican response to President Joe Biden's 2024 State of the Union Address in Spanish.

-In June 2024, Politico reported De La Cruz earmarked $2.4 million in taxpayer funds to Angels of Love Advocacy Project, an organization founded by Della Fay Perez— the two were set to appear at a press conference together in late May until Perez was arrested days prior for allegedly stealing $500,000 from Ponzi scheme victims.
+In June 2024, Politico reported that De la Cruz had earmarked $2.4 million in taxpayer funds to Angels of Love Advocacy Project, an organization founded by Della Fay Pérez.
+The two were set to appear at a press conference together in late May until Pérez was arrested days prior for allegedly stealing $500,000 from Ponzi scheme victims.